Bluefire2/gork/README.md

 The permissions value `19456` includes: View Channels, Send Messages, Read Message History, Use External Emojis, and Embed Links.

+## Test Mode

+**Test mode** is a special debugging mode that provides additional logging and uses a separate bot token.
+When test mode is enabled:

+- The bot uses `test_token` from `config.json` instead of the regular `token`
+- Additional debug logging is enabled (prompts sent to Gemini, responses received, etc.)
+- Available Gemini models are listed on startup
+- Useful for development and testing without affecting your production bot

+**How to enable test mode:**
+- Set the `TEST_MODE` environment variable to `'true'` when running the bot
+- Or use the test mode npm scripts: `npm run dev:test` or `npm run test`

+**What is `test_token`?**
+The `test_token` is a separate Discord bot token used exclusively when running in test mode.
+This allows you to:
+- Test bot functionality without affecting your production bot
+- Use a different bot account for development/testing
+- Keep your production bot running while testing new features

+You can create a separate Discord application in the Discord Developer Portal to get a test bot token, or use a different bot token from an existing application.

 ## Notes

 - The bot automatically switches between tokens based on the `TEST_MODE` environment variable
-- `config.json` is gitignored to protect your tokens
+- `config.json` is gitignored to protect your tokens and API keys
-- Make sure to add your actual tokens to `config.json` before running the bot
+- Make sure to add your actual tokens and Gemini API key to `config.json` before running the bot